Page Contents

 How to Remove (Delete) Directory in Linux?

 On Linux systems, there are different ways to delete directories.
 If you use Windows file managers like Gnome Files or KDE Dolphin, it will delete files and folders using the system’s graphical user interface.
-But you can uninstall directories (folders) from the command line if you are running on a headless server or want to disable multiple directories simultaneously.

 An option that will ask you once before deleting.